abhkar/capstone_casting_agency/README.md

     This endpoint fetches all the movies in the database and displays them as json

 GET '/actors'
-    This endpoint fetches all the actors in the databse and displays them as json
+    This endpoint fetches all of the actors in the databse and displays them as json

 POST '/movies/create'
     This endpoint will create a new movie in the database based on the json that is in the body of the request